-Stanford University Calculus II Tutor | Calculus III | Differential Equations | MATH 20 | MATH 21 | MATH 53 | Abstract Algebra | Real Analysis Help
+Stanford University Calculus II Tutor | Calculus III | Differential Equations | MATH 20 | MATH 21 | MATH 51 | MATH 53 | Abstract Algebra | Real Analysis Help

-Students at Stanford University face demanding mathematics courses required for engineering, physics, computer science, and other STEM majors.
+Students at Stanford University face demanding mathematics courses required for engineering, physics, computer science, economics, and other STEM majors.
 Courses in the calculus sequence often become major obstacles even for strong students.

-Woody Calculus was created to help university students succeed in demanding mathematics courses.
+Woody Calculus was created to help university students succeed in demanding mathematics courses through structure, pattern recognition, clean problem setup, formula fluency, and repeatable exam strategies.

-Students from universities across the United States use the Woody Calculus system to prepare for calculus and differential equations exams.
+Students from universities across the United States use the Woody Calculus system to prepare for Calculus II, Calculus III, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis.

 My name is Brian M. Woody, founder of Woody Calculus and a university mathematics professor with over 25 years of experience teaching mathematics at the university level.
-I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis, and have maintained ★★★★★ 5-star reviews on Google and a 5.0 rating on RateMyProfessors.
+I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis.
+I have maintained ★★★★★ 5-star reviews on Google and a 5.0 rating on RateMyProfessors.

-Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, and repeatable exam strategies.
+Through decades of teaching, I developed a structured system focused on pattern recognition, clean setup, formula fluency, and repeatable exam workflows.

 Today that system is available online through the Woody Calculus Mastery Lab.